uclchem/SpectralRadex/docs/_build/html/_sources/user/trouble.rst.txt

     locate libgfortran.5.dylib

-which will tell you the actual location of the required library and then you can link it to the expected location.
+which will tell you the actual location of the required library and then you can create a symbolic link to the expected location.

 .. code:: python